chenyang45/BoostedHP/README.md

 * `BoostedHP.R` contains the R function to implement the automated boosted HP filter.
 The inputs and outputs are detailed in the beginning of the function.

-We welcome comments about the paper and the code.
+We welcome comments the code at any time.

 To be continued.